hodonsky/node-service/readme.md

 # Node-Service

-This is the service handler side of the SOA
+This is the service handler side of the SOA: : [Working Example](https://github.com/hodonsky/node-soa-example)

 ### Prequisites ( standard AMQP 0-9-1 )
 - AMQP Server/Cluster accepting connections with credentials. ( see  [`Local`](#Local) setup )